SuciuCaesar12/codeT5-method-name-prediction/README.md

     - Specify the path to the source code directory in the `notebooks_utils/extract_data.ipynb` file.

 3. **Run Data Extraction Notebook:**
-    - Execute the notebook; it will process the data and save it into three distinct files: `intellij-train.csv`, `intellij-val.csv`, and `intellij-test.csv`.
+    - Execute the notebook; it will process the data and save it into three distinct files: `intellij-train.csv`, `intellij-val.csv`, and `intellij-test.csv` where the data is split into 60%, 20%, and 20% respectively.

 ### Create Datasets:

-1. **Dataset Creation Notebook:**
+1. **Dataset Creation Notebooks:**
     - In each directory (`code_summarization` and `mask_prediction`) there is `create_dataset.ipynb` notebook.

 2. **Provide Input:**